handtracking-io/yoha/src/demos/draw/README.md

 right now.
 If you think it would make sense to include some of the utilities in the Yoha packge feel free to give feedback.

+## Different Backends

+Note that the demo is available for all supported backends.
+Each one has separate `*_entry.ts` file.

+Similarly there is a separate HTML file for each backend.
+E.g. `/tfjs_webgl_draw_.html`

 # Running

 Install dependencies: `yarn`